Life Insurance With Pre-Existing Conditions: Everything You Need to Know

 What to Expect During Life Insurance Underwriting

-The life insurance underwriting process takes approximately two to eight weeks, depending on your health complexity and how quickly medical records are obtained.
+The life insurance underwriting process takes approximately two to eight weeks, depending on how complex your health situation is and how quickly medical records are obtained.
 Underwriters review your application, medical exam results and prescription history and may request records from your doctors.

-They evaluate multiple factors beyond just your pre-existing condition: overall health trends, medication compliance, lifestyle choices and how well you manage your condition.
-For example, a diabetic with excellent A1C levels and regular doctor visits presents much lower risk than someone with poor glucose control.
+Underwriters evaluate multiple factors beyond just your pre-existing condition: overall health trends, medication compliance, lifestyle choices and how well you manage your condition.
+For example, someone with diabetes who has excellent A1C levels and regular doctor visits presents much lower risk than someone with poor glucose control.

 Don't be surprised if underwriters ask follow-up questions or request additional medical information.
-This thorough review can work in your favor as it allows underwriters to see the complete picture of your health rather than making decisions based on diagnosis alone.
+The thorough review can work in your favor because it allows underwriters to see the complete picture of your health rather than making decisions based on diagnosis alone.
 The more documentation showing you actively manage your condition, the better your chances for favorable rates.

 doctor icon